• Skip to primary navigation

 Professional Development Workshop for Mid-Career Viral Researchers – Kelowna – October 25-27, 2023

 While training and mentorship activities in all disciplines are often viewed as a necessity for young investigators, the reality is that such opportunities to learn from leaders in the field are just as beneficial for mid-career researchers.
-This workshop will offer mid-career researchers the chance to learn from those with a wealth of experience in such domains as academic leadership, commercializing research, building consortiums and networks, and communicating effectively with decision-makers.
-The event will be co-hosted by the Canadian Foundation for Infectious Diseases (CFID) and the Canadian Association for HIV Research (CAHR), with support from CIHR and AbbVie.
-For more information and to apply, see: https://www.cahr-acrv.ca/cahr-news/professional-development-workshop-for-infectious-disease-researchers/
+This workshop offered mid-career researchers the chance to learn from those with a wealth of experience in such domains as academic leadership, taking sabbaticals, career change, finding alternative funding sources, and communicating effectively with decision-makers.
+The event was co-hosted by CFID and the Canadian Association for HIV Research (CAHR), with support from CIHR, AbbVie and Merck.

 Understanding and Utilizing COVID Antibodies – December 5, 2022